jeffdapaz/VisualChatGPTStudio/README.md

 <a id="18"></a>
 ## Release Notes 📜

+### 5.6.0

+- Improvements on copilot feature to suggests completions more often.
+- The "Apply" button in Turbo Chat now can applies only the selected code block when a selection is present; otherwise, it applies the entire code.

 ### 5.5.0

 - Added the "Apply" button in the Turbo Chat window.
 This button allows you to apply the changes suggested by the AI directly to the code editor, without needing to copy and paste the response manually.